Realtime

 API Documentation

-Column enables you to immediately send funds, receive funds, and request payment (RFP) through both the Federal Reserve's FedNow Service and The Clearing House's Real Time Payment Network.
-These transfers can be sent to and from Column 24/7/365 and funds are credited instantly as long as the FedNow Service and Real Time Payments Network are operating.
-We are thrilled over 2,400 banks support Realtime transfers today and more are joining weekly.
+Column enables you to immediately send funds, receive funds, and request payment (RFP) through both the Federal Reserve's FedNow Service and The Clearing House's RTP® network.
+These transfers can be sent to and from Column 24/7/365 and funds are credited instantly as long as the FedNow Service and TCH's RTP network are operating.
+We are thrilled 1,600+ banks support Realtime transfers today and more are joining weekly.

 As you'll see in our Realtime transfer APIs, you can easily send and receive Realtime transfers.
 Because both payment rails leverage ISO 20022 messages, Column simply exposes all necessary transfer data to you and takes care of routing the transfer over these rails ourselves.
-We will route your transfer over FedNow or the Real Time Payments Network given the payment rails a receiving institution supports and the amount you are sending.
+We will route your transfer over FedNow or the RTP network given the payment rails a receiving institution supports and the amount you are sending.

 Missing something that you'd find helpful?
 Send us an email at support@column.com.